sillelien/dollar/dollar-docs/src/main/resources/pages/scripting.md

 ###Module Locators
 ###Writing Modules

 Modules consist of a file called module.json with the name of the main script for the module and an optional array of Maven style java dependencies.
-And then one or more DollarScript files.
+And then one or more Dollar files.

 //TODO: change module.json to module.ds